 Ahhh, the most used room in the home, and with that, usually the most messy and chaotic.
 This is where we hang with the fam, entertain our in-laws on Sunday afternoons, take random naps, sit and have our dinner when you’re too tired to clean off the dining room table… I think you’re getting the picture.
-It’s very easy for this room to become a disaster and maintain its disaster status 6 ½ days of the week!
-But there’s a lot we can do to make it less chaotic and more welcoming.
+It’s very easy for this room to become a disaster zone and maintain its disaster status 6 ½ days of the week!
+But there is a lot we can do to make it less chaotic and more welcoming.

 Finally, there is furniture out there with built-in storage and you most likely already own some!
-Most of the time we’re using this furniture to hoard junk, when we could be utilizing it to reduce clutter!
+Most of the time we’re using it to hoard junk, when we could be utilizing it to reduce clutter!
 We don’t need half of the things we shove in those drawers; we think we do or may one day, but we don’t, and we won’t.
 The trending Kon Mari method of decluttering would be to pull everything out and put it in a large pile.
 That way, you will get a glimpse at how many unwanted trinkets you have stored away.
 I bet you will have those drawers empty in no time and will be laughing at yourself for keeping 9 pens that no longer have ink, a deck of 43 cards instead of 52, dirty newspaper elastics and a stack of old receipts from purchases you made for Christmas 2012!
 Don’t feel bad, we’re creatures of habit, and we’re all guilty of the legendary junk drawer hoard…don’t let anyone tell you otherwise!

 3. The Master Bedroom

 My last piece of advice for a clean and decluttered space is to minimize the number of accessories in your master.
-Throw pillows are great, but you don’t need 7 of them, nor do you need a large perfume display on your dresser.
+Throw pillows are great, but you don’t need 7 of them.
+Nor do you need a large perfume display on your dresser.
 This also makes bed making and dusting way easier. 😊

 All in all, cleaning and decluttering isn’t always an enjoyable activity, but it is something that will always need to be done.
 The best way to look at it is that you’re getting something out of it…

 …people may want to come back and visit you again!
-Haha!